 Mr. Smith is a Managing Member, Chief Executive Officer and Chief Investment Officer of Starboard Value LP, a New York-based investment adviser with a focused and fundamental approach to investing primarily in publicly traded U.S. companies, which he founded in April 2011, with a spin-off of the existing Value and Opportunity Fund.
-He currently serves as Chair of our Board of Directors and Chair of Starboard Value Acquisition Corp.
+He currently serves as Chair of our Board of Directors and as a member of the board of directors of Cyxtera Technologies, Inc. (Nasdaq: CYXT) ("Cyxtera").
 From January 1998 to April 2011, Mr. Smith was at Ramius LLC, a subsidiary of the Cowen Group, Inc., where he was a Partner and Managing Director and the Chief Investment Officer of the funds that comprised the Value and Opportunity investment platform.
 Prior to joining Ramius LLC in January 1998, he served as Vice President of Strategic Development and a director of The Fresh Juice Company, Inc. Mr. Smith began his career in the Mergers and Acquisitions department at Société Générale.

-Mr. Smith served as chair of the board of Advance Auto Parts, Inc. from May 2016 to May 2020.
+Mr. Smith served as chair of the board of Starboard Value Acquisition Corp. from November 2019 until it merged with Cyxtera in July 2021 and Advance Auto Parts, Inc. from May 2016 to May 2020.
 He served as chair of the board of Darden Restaurants, Inc. from October 2014 to April 2016.
-Mr. Smith was formerly on the boards of Perrigo Company plc from February 2017 to August 2019; Yahoo!
-Inc from April 2016 to June 2017; Quantum Corporation from May 2013 to May 2015; Office Depot, Inc. from August 2013 to September 2014; Regis Corporation from October 2011 until October 2013; and Surmodics, Inc. from January 2011 to August 2012.
+Mr. Smith was formerly on the boards of Perrigo Company plc from February 2017 to August 2019; Yahool Inc from April 2016 to June 2017; Quantum Corporation from May 2013 to May 2015; Office Depot, Inc. from August 2013 to September 2014; Regis Corporation from October 2011 until October 2013; and Surmodics, Inc. from January 2011 to August 2012.
 Mr. Smith also previously served as chair of the board of directors of Phoenix Technologies Ltd.; and as a director of Zoran Corporation, Actel Corporation, S1 Corporation, Kensey Nash Corporation, and the Fresh Juice Company, Inc.